 Have you ever felt like your mouth was on fire?
-This painful sensation can make you feel as if you’ve scalded your mouth, and can spread to your tongue, gums, lips and inside of your cheeks.
+This painful sensation can make you feel as if you’ve scalded your mouth and can spread to your tongue, gums, lips and inside of your cheeks.
 According to the Mayo Clinic, this condition is called burning mouth syndrome — it has no visible signs, and it can last from months to years.
-We do now know that burning mouth syndrome and diabetes can be related, so it’s easier to diagnose and treat in diabetics.
-And it doesn’t have to be a life sentence.
+Burning mouth syndrome and diabetes can be related, so it may be easier to diagnose and treat in diabetics.
 Here are the common causes of burning mouth syndrome and how to treat them.

 There are many causes of burning mouth syndrome, and some people, such as diabetics and postmenopausal women, are more likely to suffer from it.
 According to the National Institute of Dental and Craniofacial Research (NIDCR), the most common causes include the following:

 - Damage to nerves controlling oral senses such as taste

 - Hormonal changes

 - Dentures that don’t fit properly

 - Anxiety and depression